univ-of-utah-marriott-library-apple/display_manager/README.md

 #### Outset

-Perhaps you're managing several wall-mounted HDMI displays that are flipped upside-down, and you'd like them to automatically display right-side-up and set underscan to 50%.
+Perhaps you're managing several wall-mounted HDMI displays that are flipped upside-down via [Outset](https://github.com/chilcote/outset), and you'd like them to automatically display right-side-up and set underscan to 50%.
 You could save the following script to `/usr/local/outset/boot-every/flip.sh`:

 ```
 dm.py "rotate set 180" "underscan set .5"